aleksispi/aleksispi.github.io/_pages/ai-environment.md

 **Fall 2023 (ongoing):** Involved in two AI-for-environment [EUHubs4Data](https://euhubs4data.eu/) projects, one related to point cloud classification of trees in urban areas, and one related to land-use classification.

 **2023 (ongoing):** [ML for cloud optical thickness prediction](https://www.ai.se/en/node/81535/national-space-data-lab-20) together with the [Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi/who-we-are/who-we-are-1.83748), [AI Sweden](https://www.ai.se/en), [Luleå University of Technology](https://www.ltu.se/?l=en) and the [Swedish Forestry Agency](https://www.skogsstyrelsen.se/).
 Was presented as a poster at [EUMETSTAT 2023](https://www.eumetsat.int/eumetsat-meteorological-satellite-conference-2023).
-Paper submitted to an ML venue, currently under review.
 The final cloud prediction models will be integrated with the [Digital Earth Sweden platform](https://digitalearth.se/).
 Funded by [Vinnova](https://www.vinnova.se/en/p/swedish-space-data-lab-2.0/).
 One of the project deliverables was [a developer event (Hackathon)](https://www.ai.se/en/events/walking-thin-clouds-challenge) for university students.

 **Fall 2022:** [Pre-study about using ML for wetland monitoring in Sweden](https://www.naturvardsverket.se/om-oss/aktuellt/nyheter-och-pressmeddelanden/ai-teknik-testas-for-att-identifiera-vatmarker/) together with and funded by the [Swedish Environmental Protection Agency](https://www.naturvardsverket.se/en/).
 Code is available [here](https://github.com/aleksispi/ai-swetlands).